 Improved key metrics

-20% Bounce rate decrease — 30% Organic google traffic increase — 4 second load speed increase.
+20% Bounce rate decrease — 30% Increase in engagement — 4 second load speed increase.

 Great Government Website Design Consists of: